 "Access has been denied by your internet access provider because this page may contain indecent images of children as identified by the Internet Watch Foundation.

 Deliberate attempts to access this or related material may result in you committing a criminal offence.

 The consequences of accessing such material are likely to be serious.
 People arrested risk losing their family and friends, access to children (including their own) and their jobs.

 Stop it Now! can provide confidential and anonymous help to address concerning internet behaviour.
 They have helped thousands of people in this situation.

 0808 1000 900 | firstname.lastname@example.org | www.stopitnow.org.uk

-If you think this page has been blocked in error please contact <your service provider> or visit our Content Assesment Appeal Process page."
+If you think this page has been blocked in error please contact <your service provider> or visit the IWF's Content Assessment Appeal Process page."

 For those wishing to address inadvertent access there is the option to add: